metabase/metabase/docs/users-guide/07-dashboards.md

 ![Share icon](images/share-icon.png)

 Public links can be viewed by anyone, even if they don't have access to Metabase.
 You can also use the public embedding code to embed your question or dashboard in a simple web page or blog post.
+Check out examples of simple apps with embedded dashboards in our [embedding-reference-apps repository](https://github.com/metabase/embedding-reference-apps).
+To learn more about [embedding](../administration-guide/13-embedding.md), check out our article on [How to use Metabase to deliver analytics to your customers](https://www.metabase.com/blog/external-facing-analytics/index.html), as well as an article on how to combine branding, Single Sign-On, full app embedding, and data sandboxing to deliver [multi-tenant, self-service analytics](https://www.metabase.com/blog/embedding/index.html).

 ### Configuring a dashboard through its URL

 You can amend the URL of a dashboard to automatically enter fullscreen, enable night mode, or auto-refresh the dashboard.
-Customizing the dashboard's URL allows you to configure the dashboard even when you do not have any input access to the device where the dashboard will be displayed, like scripted screens, for example.
+Customizing the dashboard's URL allows you to configure the dashboard - even when you do not have any input access to the device where the dashboard will be displayed, like scripted screens, for example.

 To configure a dashboard using its URL, you can add the following optional keywords: `fullscreen`, `night`, or `refresh`.
 Here's an example:

 `https://metabase.mydomain.com/dash/2#refresh=60&fullscreen&night`

 The part that says `refresh=60` sets the dashboard to automatically refresh every 60 seconds, `fullscreen` sets it to fullscreen mode, and `night` sets it to night mode (night mode only works when using fullscreen).
-Use an `&` in between keywords, and make sure there's a hash `#` after the dashboard's ID number.
+Use an ampersand, `&`, in between keywords, and make sure there's a hash, `#`, after the dashboard's ID number.

-There is one important limitation with the `fullscreen` option.
-For security reasons, many browsers require user interaction to initiate fullscreen.
+There is one important limitation with the `fullscreen` option: for security reasons, many browsers require user interaction to initiate fullscreen.
 In those browsers, using the `fullscreen` option will enable the fullscreen UI in Metabase, but it won't expand the browser content to fill the screen.
 To ensure the dashboard occupies the entire screen, either activate fullscreen by clicking the button in the UI, or use the `fullscreen` URL option and launch the browser in fullscreen or kiosk mode.

 ### Archiving a dashboard